jbampton/book-list/README.md

 ### Terry Brooks

-- The Elfstones of Shannara
+- The Elfstones of Shannara - Book Two of The Original Shannara Trilogy
 - The Druid of Shannara - Volume Two of the Heritage of Shannara

 ### Sara Douglass